Shawn-29/Warcraft-Talent-Calculator-React/README.md

 - Includes all class talent trees from World of Warcraft's classic versions, including Classic, The Burning Crusade, and Wrath of the Lich King.

-- Users can add and remove points from talents and the talent trees will update accordingly.
+- Users can add and remove points from talents and the corresponding talent trees will update accordingly.

+- The users progression is recorded as points are spent.
+The level at which the point was spent and the rank of the talent is displayed to help users plan their characters

 - Users can add and remove glyphs from the Wrath of the Lich King expansion.